ooreilly/cuda-compress/README.md

 opt6wl79_32x32x32    	 Forward 	         [32, 32, 32] 	         [320, 384, 416] 	 33323.7 Mcells/s
 ```
 Only the 32x32x32 kernel has been optimized at the moment.
 Only the forward transform has been
 optimized for versions 5 and up.
+Version 6 doesn't work yet.
 More optimizations to come...